jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_controller_storage.rst

 .. incl-config-controller-1-start:

 Configure the OAM and MGMT interfaces of controller-0 and specify the attached networks.
-Use the OAM and MGMT port names, e.g. eth0, applicable to your deployment environment.
+Use the OAM and MGMT port names, for example eth0, that are applicable to your deployment environment.

 (Note that the MGMT interface is partially set up automatically by the network install procedure.)